 She nodded.
 “Amadora told me.
 It would have been nice if she could have come down for Christmas too, but I suppose it’s right that she spends it with her husband’s family.
 But Geoffrey-Charles a grandfather!
 That little blond-haired boy who used to suck his thumb and hide in his mother’s skirts.”

 “And who grew up to be one of the bravest soldiers I ever knew.”

 He fell silent for a while, and Demelza glanced up at him.
 “What are you thinking about?”

 He smiled, shaking his head.
 “Oh, just… how time passes.
 I was remembering the times I used to go out fishing off this beach as a boy, with the Daniel boys, and Zacky Martin and Will Nanfan.
 They’re gone now, all of them, and their sons are grandfathers too.”

-Demelza chuckled.
-“Do you remember that time you went out net fishing with Paul Daniel, Tom Ellery and the rest, and got caught in the vellow, and dragged old Jud out – still with his hat on and his pipe in his mouth.”
+Demelza chuckled with laughter.
+“Do you remember that time you went out net-fishing with Paul Daniel, Tom Ellery and the rest, and got caught in the vellow, and dragged old Jud out – still with his hat on and his pipe in his mouth.”

 George had been giving a great house-party at Trenwith – to which they, naturally, had not been invited.
 For reasons he had never properly explained, Ross had decided to go over and take a look, using one of the secret routes into the garden he and Francis had known so well as boys.